jamesheavey/react-agent/GETTING_STARTED.md

 ### Environment variables

 A `.env.example` file is provided within the `react-agent` directory.
 Copy this file to `.env` and fill in the required variables.
+(You must provide an OpenAI or Anthropic api key, all other variables are optional)

 ### Run the API Locally